Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-pandas.md

 ![DataFrame rendered in a Jupyter notebook](media/dataframe-head.png)

 By default, `head()` returns the first five rows of the DataFrame.
-To return more or less, simply specify a count as an argument to the function.
+To return more or fewer rows, simply specify a row count as an argument to the function.

 ## Reading data from CSV files